lbluque/pymatlammps/README.md

 # pymatlammps
-Barebones interface between pymatgen and PyLammps API
+Barebones interface between pymatgen and PyLammps API...because the lammps module in pymatgen is clunky?